 specific area (say, for example, psychological testing), but it does not allow you to

-• The same is true for the “Master di II livello” (II level master).
+apply for the state examination - The same is true for the “Master di II livello” (II level master).
 The difference with

 the previous one is that II level masters are opened only to master’s degree